JunyuKuang/Spring-for-Twitter/URL Schemes.md

 ### Advanced
 Use the “open” URL scheme if you want to open multiple pages at once, or open a page with specific account.

-The URL takes 2 parameters: url (required), and account/account-id (optional).
+The URL takes 2 parameters: url (required), and account (optional).

 You may include multiple url parameters. "url" parameters must be percent encoded.